nikos-tz/3_cuda_code/README.md

 ./outPutFile.out

-if its v_0.c just use gcc instade of nvcc
+if it's v_0.c just use gcc instade of nvcc